-- substantial new load developments above the natural (underlying) load growth forecast; or - market generators (i.e. any generator intending to earn income from the reserve capacity and energy markets)
+- substantial new load developments above the natural (underlying) load growth forecast; or - market generators (i.e. any generator intending to earn income from the reserve capacity and energy markets).

-Although generators providing network control services could be accommodated, these generators would be dispatched only as required to support the local area load and could not participate in the wholesale energy market (WEM) nor could they earn reserve capacity payments.
+Although generators providing network control services could be accommodated, these generators would be dispatched only as required to support the local area load and may not be able to participate in the wholesale energy market (WEM) or earn reserve capacity payments.
+Under these circumstances the cost of energy supplied from such power stations would necessarily be extremely high.

-The forecast new block loads contained within the central and high case load forecasts for this region require substantially greater network capacity than the underlying load growth.
+The forecast new block loads contained within the central and high load forecast scenarios for this region require substantially greater network capacity than the underlying load growth.
 This need has therefore required the consideration of other, much higher capacity alternatives.
 The needs of the underlying load growth are acknowledged here to promote the understanding that the proposed project alleviates the need for reinforcement work to address those issues.
 In the event that a major augmentation to supply the central or high forecast did not proceed then a different major augmentation would be proposed to meet the underlying load growth needs of the region.